-There are several hairy, bristly, or tufted caterpillars that are often mistaken for spongy moth (Lymantria dispar) [formerly known as the “gypsy moth”].
+There are several hairy, bristly, or tufted caterpillars that are often mistaken for spongy moth (Lymantria dispar).
 The following pictures and descriptions will help you distinguish among them.
 Clicking on an image will bring up a larger version.

 Spongy moth (Lymantria dispar)

 Distinctive markings: Fuzzy/hairy appearance; five pairs of blue bumps followed by six pairs of red bumps down the length of their back.
 Note: just after hatching when the caterpillars are very young they are generally black and the other markings are difficult to see for another week or two.

 Behavior: Spongy moth caterpillars feeds on oaks, crabapple, linden, willow, birch, aspen, and more than 300 other species of trees.
 The caterpillars hatch in April or May and feed through early July.
 During an outbreak they can strip trees, seemingly overnight.
 They do NOT build silk tents.

 Photo Credit: Bill McNee, WI Department of Natural Resources.